 Check Chimney for Cracks

 Cracks and spalling on the chimney exterior indicate chimney deterioration, so check your chimney crown or have a professional take a look.
-Find a crack?
-Learn how to repair mortar joints.

 Use a wire-mesh cap to cover the top of the chimney to keep birds, squirrels, rain and other debris from entering.
 The last thing you want while working your fireplace is to find some deceased animals coming down the flue.
 Caps can deteriorate over time, so be prepared to replace your rain cap if it’s corroded or been damaged by weather.